Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Summary and Future Work

 In this paper, we propose a neighborhood structure-assisted non-negative matrix factorization method and demonstrate its application in anomaly detection.
-We argue that in the absence of the similarity information, the original NMF basis vectors are not enough to represent and separate complicated clusters in the reduced feature space.
+We argue that in the absence of similarity information, the original NMF basis vectors are not enough to represent and separate complicated clusters in the reduced feature space.
 To represent and summarize the complex data structure information in a similarity matrix, we use a minimum spanning tree to capture the neighborhood connectivity information and to approximate the geodesic distance between data instances.
-The current approaches that use Euclidean distance based similarity metric is not capable of approximating the true data space structure and those approaches using the complete graphs become computationally expensive.
-We develop a joint optimization framework to obtain the clustering indicator and the attribute distribution matrix, and then, we devise a reconstruction error based anomaly score to flag potential point-wise anomalies.
+By contrast, the alternative approaches that use Euclidean distance-based similarity is not effective, whereas the approaches using complete graphs become computationally expensive.
+We develop a joint optimization framework to obtain the clustering indicator and attribute distribution matrix.
+Then, we devise a reconstruction error-based anomaly score to flag potential point-wise anomalies.
 We use a parallel block stochastic gradient descent method to compute these factored matrices for fast implementation.
 We also design an online algorithm to render the proposed method applicable in analyzing streaming data.
-The specific action of modeling the neighborhood structure appears to make an appreciable impact, as NS-NMF demonstrates clear advantage in the task of anomaly detection in an extensive empirical study using 20 benchmark datasets and one hydropower dataset.
+The specific action of modeling the neighborhood structure appears to make an appreciable impact, as NS-NMF demonstrates a clear advantage in an extensive empirical study that uses 20 benchmark data sets and one hydropower plant data set.

 We believe that an important future direction is to make this NS-NMF based anomaly detection more practical in online detection.
 Our paper makes one of the first efforts in enabling the method online compatible.
-But there are still many opportunities and needs for dynamic, adaptive, and robust strategies that decide data buffer/block sizes in computing the anomaly scores, score updating frequency, as well as decision threshold.
+But there are still many opportunities and needs for improving the dynamic, adaptive, and robust strategies.
+For instance, how to decide the optimal data buffer/block sizes, which affects the computation of anomaly scores, the frequency of score update, as well as the decision threshold.

-\acks{Imtiaz Ahmed and Yu Ding were partially supported by grants from NSF under grants no. CMMI-1545038, IIS-1849085 and ABB project contract no. M1801386.
-Xia Ben Hu was partially supported by NSF grants (IIS-1750074 and IIS-1718840).}
+\acks{Imtiaz Ahmed and Yu Ding were partially supported under NSF grants no. CMMI-1545038 and IIS-1849085 and under ABB project contract no. M1801386.
+Xia Ben Hu was partially supported by NSF grants under IIS-1750074 and IIS-1718840.}